J30 Protests: Wales

 Almost 40,000 public-sector workers in Wales joined the one-day strike and Trades Union-led rallies hit Cardiff as an estimated 1,000 schools and some Government buildings were closed by the walk-outs and picketing.
 Approximately 40,000 public sector workers were called out to strike.
 Around 1,000 schools closed as more than 17,000 teachers walked out and dozens of government buildings and services were also shut.
 The lecturers at the University and College Union (the UCU) were also taking action at the Coleg Gwent campuses in Ebbw Vale, Cross Keys, Pontypool, Usk and Newport, as well as at the University of Wales, Newport campuses in the city centre and at Caerleon.

 In Cardiff 700 protesters marched to the Welsh Assembly buildings at Cathays Park.

 The South Wales Argus reported that 1,133 of the ATL union members in Gwent went on strike.
 About 1,000 NUT staff were also on strike.
 The Public and Commercial Services union reported that they had 2,000 of their members in the area on strike.
-Union officials reported about 90% turnouts at the Passport Office and the Newport Department of Work and Pensions contact centre.
-The Public and Commercial Services union's members were on strike at the Office for National Statistics, the Intellectual Property Office, the Newport Passport Office, the Department of Work and Pensions contact centre in the centre of the city, the National Shared Service Centre for the prisons service in Celtic Springs, and local Job Centres.
+Union officials reported about 90% turnouts at the Passport Office and the Newport Department for Work and Pensions contact centre.
+The Public and Commercial Services union's members were on strike at the Office for National Statistics, the Intellectual Property Office, the Newport Passport Office, the Department for Work and Pensions contact centre in the centre of the city, the National Shared Service Centre for the prisons service in Celtic Springs, and local Job Centres.
 There was also a minor trades unions rally in the city.

 About 40 of the 400 staff turned up for work at the Cwmbran DWP pension Centre, Pontypool's Coleg Gwent campus saw a minor rally by students with improvised flags and banners.

 A single NUT picket stood watch outside Lliswerry High School, where seven teachers chose to go on strike.

 Over 5,000 children in Conwy district were out of school at Coleg Llandrillo Cymru, 4 secondary schools and 34 primary were hit by strike action in Llandrillo and Conwy.

 Colwyn Bay's Town Councillor Christopher Perry condemned the strike as unnecessarily disruptive on local lives.

 Powys' teachers joined the strike on 30 June.
 Neither Welshpool High School nor Maesydre Junior School had any teachers go on strike.
 A group of NUT members held a rally in Llandrindod Wells.